chef-boneyard/knife-acl/README.md

 - delete
 - grant

+Multiple `PERMS` can be given in a single command by separating them with a comma with no extra spaces.

-For example, use the following command to give the superuser group the ability to delete the node called "api.example.com":
+For example, use the following command to give the superusers group the ability to delete and update the node called "api.example.com":

-    knife acl add node api.exmaple.com delete group superusers
+    knife acl add nodes web.example.com delete,update group superusers

-## knife acl remove OBJECT_TYPE OBJECT_NAME PERM [group|client] NAME
+## knife acl remove OBJECT_TYPE OBJECT_NAME PERMS MEMBER_TYPE MEMBER_NAME

-Remove group or client with NAME from the PERM access control entry of the specified object.
+Remove `MEMBER_NAME` from the `PERMS` access control entry of `OBJECT_NAME`.
 Objects are specified by the combination of their type and name.

-See the `knife acl show` documentation above for the permitted types.
-See the `knife acl add` documentation above for the permitted `PERMS`s.
+See the `knife acl show` documentation above for valid `OBJECT_TYPE`s.
+See the `knife acl add` documentation above for the valid `MEMBER_TYPE`s and `PERMS`.

-For example, use the following command to remove the superuser group's ability to delete the node called "api.example.com":
+For example, use the following command to remove the superusers group's ability to delete and update the node called "api.example.com":

-    knife acl remove node api.exmaple.com delete group superusers
+    knife acl remove nodes web.example.com delete,update group superusers

-## TODO

-- Feature: build group membership graph
-- Remove duplication in commands
-- Staleness detector for actor map
-- Improve error messages when actor map is missing
-- Don't save group if it will be a no-op

 ## LICENSE